belcurv/medium/articles/modular_js_3.md

           |-- quote.scss
 ```

-Ta-da: _SASS_!
+**Et voilà: _SASS!_**

-We still need to tell Gulp to do the work, and that means we need a `gulpfile.js`.
+But we still need to tell Gulp to do the work, and that means we need a `gulpfile.js`.
 Create one in your root project directory and begin be requiring all of our plugin modules:

 ```javascript
 /* gulpfile.js */